-The Hawaiian Electric Company’s (HECO) Energy Efficiency programs have been in place since mid-1996.
-Hawaii does not have any natural gas energy efficiency programs.
+Hawaii has increased their utility-sector energy efficiency program offerings in recent years.
+The Hawaiian Electric Company (HECO), the largest investor-owned utility in the state, has offered energy efficiency programs since the mid-1990s.
 In July 2009, Hawaii consolidated the energy efficiency programs of most of its electric utilities into a single program operated by a third-party contractor, Science Applications International Corporation (SAIC).
-Hawaii has two major electric utility companies—one investor-owned (HECO) and one cooperative (KIUC).
-HECO, the major investor-owned utility is the largest in the state.
-HECO’s customers support this program through a public benefits charge.
-HECO includes Hawaii Electric Light Co.
-(HELCO) and Maui Electric Co.
-(MECO).
-The other major electric utility is Kauai Island Utility Cooperative (KIUC), which operates (KIUC) operates its customer energy efficiency programs independently.
+Hawaii has two major electric utility companies—HECO and the Kauai Island Utility Cooperative (KIUC).
+HECO’s customers support the energy efficiency programs through a public benefits charge and KIUC operates its customer energy efficiency programs independently.
+Hawaii uses very little natural gas, and does not have any natural gas energy efficiency programs.

-Hawaii has decoupling in place for, and offers shareholder incentives for, electric utilities.
+Hawaii has decoupling in place and offers energy efficiency shareholder incentives for electric utilities.

-Reported budgets for energy efficiency programs for 2011, and electricity savings for 2010, are in the State Spending and Savings Tables.
+The most recent budgets for energy efficiency programs and electricity and natural gas savings can be found in the State Spending and Savings Tables on the left.

 ↑ Top of Page